Why the Italies are named "Romano" and "Veneziano"— Rome and Venetia were the last two Italian states to unify into a united Italian nation.

 Chibi-England always has a bunny following him around.
 Hundreds of years pass, and adult England is seen with an entity fans call "Flying Mint Bunny" due to the dub.
 Flying Mint Bunny is a strange color and has wings, kind of like...angel wings...is Flying Mint Bunny the ghost of England's poor dead bunny friend from childhood?
 Or worse, depending on how you interpret the "imaginary friends"...is he a hallucination of the pet England misses so much?

-Englands reaction to America growing up seemed like the normal joke of 'oh those kids grow up so fast when you're not looking'.
+England's reaction to America growing up seemed like the normal joke of 'oh those kids grow up so fast when you're not looking'.
 Until you think about chibitalia.
 Italy was a kid for at least a few hundred years it seemed.
-Maybe for a country America did grow up freakishly fast.
+For a country America did grow up freakishly fast.

 Liechtenstein's near-death situation after World War I is no doubt tear-inducing.
 But then you consider the fact that until 1918, the principality was under the protection if not influence of Austria/Austria-Hungary...only to be abandoned to the post-war chaos even though it really had no significant role in said war.
 So in other words, this implies that Austria and Hungary left her to die alone...or at least forced to...

-Romano aka Southern Italy.
-The region (expect Sardinia) is geologically very active with volcanoes like Enta and Vesuvius.
+Romano, aka Southern Italy.
+The region (expect Sardinia, which, truth be told, is not quite Southern Italy anyway) is geologically very active with volcanoes like Enta and Vesuvius.
 To be specific, Etna killed 16,000 people alone in the Sicilian port of Catania while the latter killed 18,000 in A.D.
 79 and has erupted thirty-six times since that eruption.
 If that wasn't bad enough, earthquakes take a heavy toll in the region as 1693 Sicily, Calabria, and Messinahorrifically show.
 Now, consider that one of Fanon's theories is that 'disaster = Nation-tans suffering pain'...

 Japan panics and thinks he's ruined for marriage when Italy publicly hugs him.
 Seems funny, but think about it; this man is two thousand years old, and his reaction implies that he's never been hugged, at least not by someone who wasn't family.
 Wow, he needs therapy.